danieledurante/nEM/Application to Cheating Data/Cheating-Data-Tutorial.md

 **Computational Efficiency**

--   Quartiles of the number of iterations for convergence, computed only for the runs reaching the maximum log-likelihood.
+-   Quartiles of the number of iterations for convergence, computed only for the runs reaching the maximum.
 -   Averaged computational time for each run.

 Consistent with the above goal, let us create a function which computes the measures of performance from the output of the different algorithms.